Reporting Criminal or Suspicious Activity

 - Mail theft.
 Crooks search mailboxes for pre-approved credit offers, bank statements, tax forms, or convenience checks.
 They also look for credit card payment envelopes that have been left for postal carrier pick-up.

 - Inside sources.
 Half of all identity fraud is committed by friends, family members, relatives, employees and live-in caregivers with access to privileged information.
-Information like personnel records, payroll information, insurance files, and account numbers can be great help to crooks.
+Information like personnel records, payroll information, insurance files, and account numbers can be a great help to crooks.

 - Imposters.
 Many have fallen victim to identity theft by individuals who fraudulently posed as someone who had a legitimate or legal reason to access the victim’s personal information.
 In the aftermath of hurricane Katrina, criminals posing as emergency workers obtained information from victims seeking financial aid.